auth0/auth0-mcp-server/README.md

 1. Start the device authorization flow
 2. Open your browser to authenticate with Auth0
 3. Store your credentials securely in your system's keychain
-4. Configure Claude Desktop to use the Auth0 MCP Server
+4. Configure Claude/Windsurf/Cursor Desktop to use the Auth0 MCP Server

-**_NOTE:_** You'll need to restart Claude Desktop after installation for the changes to take effect.
+**_NOTE:_** You'll need to restart Claude/Windsurf/Cursor Desktop after installation for the changes to take effect.

 ### Connecting to Claude Desktop